CLIMADA-project/climada_python/README.md

 In presentations or other graphical material, as well as in reports etc., where applicable, please add the logo as follows:
 ![](https://github.com/CLIMADA-project/climada_python/blob/main/doc/guide/img/CLIMADA_logo_QR.png)

+AS key link, please use https://wcr.ethz.ch/research/climada.html, as it will last and provides a bit of an intro, especially for those not familiar with GitHub - plus a nice CLIMADA infographic towards the bottom of the page

 ## Contributing

 To contribute follow these steps: